 Flow State typically build their thrusters from Paulownia to save as much weight as possible, as this is a design that works best when light.
 Their thrusters end up on par or lighter than their foam counterparts.
 As with all of their boards, a range of bottom concaves are available, with the favourite being single-to-double.
 It wouldn’t be a thruster without three fins, though this board also works well as a quad, giving it slightly more drive and less ‘nervous’ handling.
 More like a Spitfire than a Hornet.

-Please select the SURFBOARD shipping option in the checkout or email us for an international quote.
+Shipping prices depend on the destination within Australia or email us for an international quote.

 Why should you fork out a serious pile of cash for one of these when a foamy costs a third of the price?
 Fair question.
 We let the team at Flow State answer that one for you…